vtapadia/sample-node-app/README.md

 ### @godaddy/terminus
 This library, referred from the express documentation helps in setting up the healthcheck setup for a service.
 This ensures that the application is shutdown gracefully.

+### GOT
+Was searching for a hhtp client library to make api calls.
+Request is the most popular library for that, however it has been deprecated since Feb 2020.
+So I searched up and saw that GOT is quite popular.
+The library is not bad, I guess its just that I needed to learn about promise and async/await to implement what I was trying to do.
+Also, I wanted to work with JSON responses to parse and store the same so that took some time to figure out.
+Finally though, once it works, it is easy.